KeyboardKit/website/pages/pro.md

 Licenses are valid for **one year**, **one app** and **one keyboard extension**.
 After your license expires, you can continue to use all versions that were released during the license’s validity period.

+## Autocomplete

+Note that local autocomplete will not work with all 60 locales.
+Make sure to try the demo app before you buy to verify that everything works as needed.

 ## Demo app

 If you want to try KeyboardKit Pro before you sign up for a Pro license, there is a demo app in both the [main]({{site.github_url}}) and the [Pro]({{site.github_url_pro}}) repositories, that shows you how to set up KeyboardKit Pro.